 Here are a few examples of what we did for different countries:

-• In Malaysia, we can stay “visa-free” for up to three months.
-We did three visa “runs” for longer than one week (which became a ‘rule’ while we were there).
-When we returned after our third visa run we had a two-hour ordeal where we were not sure we’d be let back into the country.
-We were politely told that it appeared we were living there, and next time we should stay away for a while.
+- We can stay “visa-free” in Malaysia for up to three months.
+We did three visa “runs” for longer than one week (which became a ‘rule’ while there).
+When we returned after our third visa run, we had a two-hour ordeal, and we were not sure we’d be let back into the country.
+We were politely told that it appeared we were living there and that we should stay away for a while next time.
 Six months should do it!
 We didn’t return to Malaysia for some time, and the next time we did, we just did one three-month stint:-)

-• In Indonesia, we can only stay for one month.
-We wanted to stay longer, so we applied for the 6-month social visa.
+- In Indonesia, we can only stay for one month.
+We wanted to stay longer and applied for the 6-month social visa.
 We did this from Malaysia.
 After the first month, we visited immigration with an agent (to make the extension process much easier).
 Each month after that, an agent came to our house, took our passports for a day, and then brought them back with the necessary stamps

 Our South East Asia Slow Travel Itinerary

 We never had a real “itinerary”.
 Instead, we focused on one destination at a time.
-Sometimes we’d think ahead a few months, or maybe even further into the future.
+Sometimes, we’d think ahead a few months or even further into the future.
 Usually, we made bookings somewhere between a week and a month before we headed to our new destination.

 We love our lifestyle.
-It costs less than living in New Zealand, at least the way we have been doing it so far.
+It costs less than living in New Zealand, at least how we have been doing it so far.
 We do plan to increase our budget in the future.

 Reflections of people and community in South East Asia

-One of the things we loved most about traveling around Southeast Asia is the strong sense of community.
+One of the things we loved most about traveling around Southeast Asia was the strong sense of community.

-We felt safe everywhere we went and doors were always open for smiles and friendly conversations.
+We felt safe everywhere we went, and doors were always open to greet us with smiles and friendly conversations.
 In the Philippines, we stayed at two local community housing areas.
 We also stayed in one in Chiang Mai.

 In other places, we stayed in condos.
 Some of those were good places to feel like part of the community.
 We’d meet others at the condo pool or gym.
-The small lane we lived down in Hoi An, Vietnam was also wonderful for feeling like we were part of the community.
-Generally, the smaller or less developed places were the best places to find a “village”.
+The small lane we lived down in Hoi An, Vietnam, was also fantastic for feeling like we were part of the community.
+Generally, the smaller or less developed places were the best places to find a “village.”

 Community living on Bohol, Philippines

 In the Philippines community we lived in, Ayla was barely at home.
 She spent most of her time wandering in and out of friends’ houses in the neighborhood.
-Unlike many parts of Asia, the streets were quiet and the traffic was slow.
-So the kids played in the streets most days.
-It was also one of the few places in Asia that she was able to ride her scooter endlessly up and down the streets.
-(Many places we went didn’t have pavements, and the traffic was just too busy).
+Unlike many parts of Asia, the streets were quiet, and the traffic was slow.
+So, the kids played in the streets most days.
+It was also one of the few places in Asia where she could ride her scooter endlessly up and down the streets.
+(Many places didn’t have pavements, and the traffic was too busy).

-The community in Bohol, Philippines felt a bit like the street I lived in during my childhood in Gisborne.
-Our door was open all day long and kids walked in to help me entertain the baby ?❤️.
+The community in Bohol, Philippines, felt a bit like the street I lived in during my childhood in Gisborne.
+Our door was open all day long, and kids walked in to help me entertain the baby❤️.
 We never really managed to find that in the two areas we lived in Christchurch, New Zealand.
-And we did try the friendly neighbour knocking-on-doors-thing once or twice??.
+And we did try the friendly neighbor knocking-on-doors-thing once or twice.

 ‘They’ say it takes a village to raise kids.
-And in Southeast Asia it was pretty easy to find that village.
+In Southeast Asia, it was pretty easy to find that village.
 Children are welcomed everywhere, at all hours.
-This included all restaurants that we visited during our time there.
+This included all the restaurants that we visited during our time there.

 The “best of” slow travel around South East Asia

-Because we travel slow, we’ve seen only a small snippet of what South East Asia has to offer.
+Because we travel slowly, we’ve seen only a tiny snippet of what South East Asia offers.
 We can only comment on places we have been and share how it was for us.
-For us, it’s not necessarily about a “bucket list”, or about seeing as many places as we can.
+For us, it’s not necessarily about a “bucket list” or seeing as many places as possible.

-The slow travel movement is about taking time to really get to know a place and its people.
-For us, it’s important that we live our lives to the fullest, without rushing from place to place.
-With young children, we enjoy being able to spread our local sightseeing out, often over several months.
+The slow travel movement is about getting to know a place and its people.
+For us, it’s important that we live our lives to the fullest without rushing from place to place.
+With young children, we enjoy spreading our local sightseeing out, often over several months.

-We have been working on our travels and living outside of tourist areas during our worldschooling adventures.
+We have been working on our travels and living outside tourist areas during our worldschooling adventures.
 This list is purely ‘our’ opinion and is based on short-term ‘living’ as opposed to holidaying.
 It is written by Elly so Colin’s views may differ slightly.
-However, we’re ‘on the same page’ when it comes to a lot of these things.
+However, we’re ‘on the same page’ regarding many of these things.

 The “best of” in South East Asia for our worldschooling family